SIKKIM:The Himalayan Shangri-La

 Language: English, Nepalese, Hindi, Bhutia (Sikkimese), Bhutia (Tibetan), Lepcha, Limboo.

-Best time to Visit: May – June and October – November
+Best time to Visit: May, June, October and November

 Capital City: Gangtok